-- Analysis may take as input - dialed digits - incoming circuit group, origin or subscriber category (e.g. operator) - Analysis output may include - a set of alternative paths - translated number (e.g. for an 0800-number): It may be necessary to repeat the analysis with the translated number as input - Analysis trees are built by the operator using MML-commands based on the routing plan.
+- Analysis takes place between Incoming Signaling and outgoing signaling.
+Analysis may take as input - dialed digits - incoming circuit group, origin or subscriber category (e.g. operator) - Analysis output may include - a set of alternative paths - translated number (e.g. for an 0800-number): It may be necessary to repeat the analysis with the translated number as input - all kinds of additional information that may be needed in outgoing signaling for the call - Analysis trees are built by the operator using MML-commands based on the routing plan.
 (MML=man-machine language)